Sahidev1/ii1302-lightcube/README.md

 # ii1302-lightcube
-This is the repository that will be used for the project of the course II1302.
+This repository was created for the course II1302, it will be used for the project.